-One in three children leave primary school overweight or obese, with diet being the most causal factor.
+One in three children leaves primary school overweight or obese, with diet being the most causal factor.
 Vegetable consumption has been declining since 1947 and only 1.2% of food and drink advertising was spent promoting them.
 By 2017, only 18% of kids were eating the recommended 3.5 portions a day.
-It was a nutritional time-bomb, with long-term consequences.
-So, ITV & VegPower joined forces to tackle the issue, with a mission to change attitudes, behaviour and ultimately consumption of vegetables amongst primary-aged children.
+It was a nutritional time bomb, with long-term consequences.
+So, ITV and VegPower joined forces to tackle the issue, with a mission to change attitudes, behaviour and, ultimately, consumption of vegetables amongst primary-aged children.

-The campaign was a success, as 40% of 6-11 year olds and half of parents agreed it would make kids want to eat more veg and 42% of younger parents and 34% of 6-8s agreed they’d eaten more veg as a result – equivalent to 650,000 children.
+The campaign was a success, as 40% of 6-11-year-olds and half of parents agreed it would make kids want to eat more veg and 42% of younger parents and 34% of 6-8s agreed they had eaten more veg as a result – equivalent to 650,000 children.
 Organic Google search volume of featured vegetables increased +2.2%.
-Our goal was 1 extra portion of veg a week in 25% of families with kids (=4.4m vegetable units) but econometrics showed veg sales actually increased by 17.7m units, equating to an extra weekly portion for every household with kids.
+Our goal was 1 extra portion of veg a week in 25% of families with kids (=4.4m vegetable units) but econometrics showed veg sales increased by 17.7m units, equating to an extra weekly portion for every household with kids.